McSpillaro/Freelance-Portfolio/README.md

 # project_portfolio
 ## Welcome to my Data Analysis Portfolio!

 This repository showcases my expertise in data analysis and visualization using Python (Seaborn, pandas, matplotlib, and Plotly).
+I have gained this experience through my pursuit in Chemical Engineering as an undergraduate.
 Here, you'll find a collection of projects demonstrating my ability to:

 - Wrangle and clean messy data
 - Uncover hidden insights and trends